2 Stroke Engine Oil - How to Work out the Correct Mix Ratio

 Smart App Alternatives

-Above is the manual method for working out the correct engine oil to petrol ratio.
+Above is the manual method for calculating the correct engine oil to petrol ratio.

-However, there are apps that can be downloaded to your smart device that will do the equation for you.
-One particular app that we found useful is the Castrol 2TRatio app.
+Apps are available for your smart device that can perform the calculation for you.
+One useful app is the Castrol 2TRatio app.